-For instruments providing communications options that are not included in the Approval examination but which comply with ANSI/ISA-60079-29-1, the following shall appear in the instruction manual:
+For instruments providing communications options that are not included in the certification examination but which comply with ANSI/FM/UL-60079-29-1, the following shall appear in the instruction manual:

-"As part of this Approval, it was verified that optional communication functions of this gas detection instrument while operating at the maximum transaction rate do not adversely affect the gas detection operation and functions of the instrument.
-This Approval, however, does not include or imply Approval of the communications protocol or functions provided by the software of this instrument or of the communications apparatus or software connected to this instrument."
+"As part of this certification, it was verified that optional communication functions of this gas detection instrument while operating at the maximum transaction rate do not adversely affect the gas detection operation and functions of the instrument.
+This certification, however, does not include or imply certification of the communications protocol or functions provided by the software of this instrument or of the communications apparatus or software connected to this instrument."

-3.5 Calibration
+3.4 Calibration

-3.5.1 Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage.
-A copy of the calibration certificate for each piece of test equipment is required for FM Approvals records.
-The certificate shall indicate that the calibration was performed against working standards whose calibration is certified as traceable to the National Institute of Standards and Technology (NIST) or traceable to other acceptable reference standards and certified by an ISO/IEC 17025 accredited calibration laboratory.
+- 3.4.1 Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage.
+A copy of the calibration certificate for each piece of test equipment is required.
+The certificate shall indicate that the calibration was performed against working standards whose calibration is certified and traceable to an acceptable reference standard and certified by an ISO/IEC 17025 accredited calibration laboratory.
 The test equipment shall be clearly identified by label or sticker showing the last date of the calibration and the next due date.
-A copy of the service provider's accreditation certificate as an ISO/IEC 17025 accredited calibration laboratory is required for FM Approvals' records.

-3.5.2 The calibration of new equipment is also required.
+A copy of the service provider's accreditation certificate as an ISO/IEC 17025 accredited calibration laboratory should be available. - 3.4.2 The calibration of new equipment is also required.
 Documentation indicating either the date of purchase or date of shipment, equipment description, model and serial number is required for identification.
-The new test equipment shall be clearly identified by label or sticker showing the date of initial calibration and the next due date.

-3.5.3 When the inspection equipment and/or environment is not suitable for labels or stickers, other methods such as etching of control numbers on the measuring device are allowed, provided documentation is maintained on the calibration status of thus equipment.
+The new test equipment shall be clearly identified by label or sticker showing the date of initial calibration and the next due date. - 3.4.3 When the inspection equipment and/or environment is not suitable for labels or stickers, other methods such as etching of control numbers on the measuring device are allowed, provided documentation is maintained on the calibration status of thus equipment.

-3.6 Test apparatus
+3.5 Test apparatus

-3.6.1 Mask for calibration and tests
+3.5.1 Mask for calibration and tests